masmovil/bazel-rules/README.md

 ### Important notes

-These rules use [yq library](https://yq.readthedocs.io/en/latest/) to perform substitions in YAML templates.
-In order to work you must have YQ installed and availabe in your PATH.
+These rules use [yq library](https://yq.readthedocs.io/en/latest/) to perform substitions in helm YAML templates.
+The binaries are preloaded by this rule using bazel toolchains, so you don't need have yq available in your path.

 ## Helm rules